 The input field Options function is part of the Type panel in Vizlib Input Form and is used when you'd like to add a list of values.
 You'll see Options appear when you select the dropdown, icon, flag, radiobutton or multiple choice data types in the property panel.
 We're going to use a radio button as an example for this article, but Vizlib Input Form also shares a input fields reference article with Vizlib Writeback Table which you can find here.

-We're going to use the Sales Report example from the article on the Layout Wizard to demonstrate the Options function.
+We're going to use a Sales Report example to demonstrate the Options function.

 - Click on the Add Field button underneath the layout wizard icon, and select Radio Button as the data type.

 - Click on the Field Name text box and change the name to Review Completed.
 You should see it displayed in the input form (Figure 1).

 - At this stage you can also add a Suffix to the field name, and add Qlik Sense expressions to define conditions on Show Column and making the field name Editable.

 Figure 1: Adding Options

 The next step is to add option fields to the radio button.
 The Define Options setting sits under the Type dropdown list, and you choose which method to use by sliding the toggle left or right.

 - Define Options is the default setting, where you add properties using the Options menu.